2023 Spanish Motocross Championship

-The 2023 Spanish Motocross Championship season is the 65th Spanish Motocross Championship season.
+The 2023 Spanish Motocross Championship season was the 65th Spanish Motocross Championship season.

-The series will have seven rounds across the country, running from February to May.
-José Butrón is the reigning champion in the Elite-MX1, after winning his eighth title in 2022.
-David Braceras is the reigning champion in Elite-MX2 after he won his first title in the previous season.
+The series had seven rounds across the country, running from February to May.
+José Butrón was the reigning champion in the Elite-MX1, after winning his eighth title in 2022.
+David Braceras was the reigning champion in Elite-MX2 after he won his first title in the previous season.
+Butrón was able to successfully defend his title in Elite-MX1, ahead of longterm rival Carlos Campano, whilst Gerard Congost took his first Elite-MX2 title.

-In 2023 points will be awarded to the top-five qualifiers for the first time.
-These points will not count towards the overall total for a rider per round, but will count towards the points total in the championship standings.
+For 2023 points were awarded to the top-five qualifiers for the first time.
+These points did not count towards the overall total for a rider per round, but counted towards the points total in the championship standings.

-The series will hold its second round at a new circuit in Lugo, Galicia named after two-time world champion Jorge Prado.
+The series held its second round at a new circuit in Lugo, Galicia named after two-time world champion Jorge Prado.

 Race calendar and results

-The full calendar with both dates and venues was released on 2nd December.
+The full calendar with both dates and venues was released on 2 December.